-A warm relationship is encouraged between teachers and boys through a willingness on the part of staff to ensure that boys are properly cared for.
-In developing Christian, pro-social and self-disciplined behaviour, the School staff have a crucial part to play both directly and indirectly through guidance and positive role modelling.
+A positive relationship between teachers and boys is fostered through the willingness on the part of staff to ensure that boys are properly cared for.
+In developing Christian, pro-social and self-disciplined behaviour, teachers have a crucial part to play through guidance and positive role modelling.

 THE HEAD MASTER AND HIS EXECUTIVE

-The Head Master and his Executive are responsible for the overall philosophical direction of Pastoral Care within the School.
-The Middle School initiative represents one of the more recent focuses in the provision of Pastoral Care, incorporating a greater emphasis on the developmental needs of adolescent boys and their emotional and social development.
-All specific Pastoral Care personnel are responsible to the Head Master through the Senior Master, Masters of the Senior, Middle, Junior and Preparatory Schools.
-The Masters of the Senior, Middle, Junior and Preparatory Schools are each the Chairperson of their respective Pastoral Committees.
-The Senior Master is the Chairman of the Summer Hill Pastoral Committee.
+The Head Master and his Executive are responsible for the overall direction of pastoral care in the School.
+The staff are responsible to the Head Master through the Deputy Head Master - Students and Masters of the Senior, Middle, Junior and Preparatory Schools.
+The Masters of the Senior, Middle, Junior and Preparatory Schools are each the Chairperson of their respective Pastoral Committees and Welfare Teams.

-The Chaplain plays a major Pastoral role in the School.
-Boys are encouraged to seek the Chaplain’s advice, as well as that of their Housemaster, Middle School Housemaster, Classroom teacher (Pre-K to 6) or the Preparatory School Chaplain (Strathfield) when they encounter problems.
-The Chaplain is also a sympathetic counsellor when there are domestic troubles within the family.
-The position also involves teaching of Christian Studies in addition to responsibility for worship in the Chapel.
+The Chaplain plays a major role in the School.
+Boys are encouraged to seek the Chaplain’s advice, together with that of their Housemaster, Middle School Housemaster, Assistant Chaplain or Classroom teacher when they encounter problems.
+The position involves teaching of Christian Studies in addition to responsibility for worship in the Chapel.

-The Housemasters and Middle School Housemaster aim to know each student well in the year groups that they are responsible for in their Houses, in order to guide and support each student’s all-round development according to the School’s stated aims.
+The Housemasters and Middle School Housemasters aim to know each boy in order to guide and support each boy’s all-round development according to the School’s stated aims.
 Some important areas of development include: